 In addition to these regular gatherings, we offer several retreats, trainings and events to provide ways for the different groups to come together and to help you be a more effective advisor.
 Please indicate your willingness to assist in these events, or types of events, schedule permitting:

-August Youth Group Retreat – Aug
+August Youth Group Retreat – usually at end of Aug

-RRUUC Retreat at Camp Tockwogh, Sept
+RRUUC Retreat at Camp Tockwogh, in Sept

 Periodic overnights at RRUUC (usually every other month, see calendar)

-President’s Day Retreat, Feb
+President’s Day Retreat, in Feb

 Any questions, ideas or concerns?
 If you are unable to serve as an adult advisor this year, would you be interested in serving in the future?